braverock/PortfolioAnalytics/sandbox/RFinance2014/presentation.md

 ```

+---

 ## Distribution of Monthly Returns
 ![](data_figures/equity_box.png)

+---

 ## Minimum Variance Portfolio
-Consider a portfolio of stocks.
-Our objective to minimize portfolio variance subect to full investment and box constraints.
+Here we consider a portfolio of stocks.
+Our objective is to minimize portfolio variance subect to full investment and box constraints.
 We will use out of sample backtesting to compare the sample covariance matrix estimate and a Ledoit-Wolf shinkage estimate.

+$$
+\min_{w} w^{T} \Sigma w
+$$

 <!---
 Demonstrate a custom moments function to compare a sample covariance matrix estimate and a Ledoit-Wolf shrinkage covariance matrix estimate.
 An alternative is a robust (MCD, MVE, etc.) estimate, DCC GARCH model, factor model, etc.
 -->

+---

 ## Specify Portfolio